codingMustache/codingMustache/README.md

 ## Joke of the Day

-What musical instrument is found in the bathroom?
-A tuba toothpaste.
+How did the hipster burn the roof of his mouth?
+He ate the pizza before it was cool.

 ## Daily Trivia

-The Electron computer was released in Britain during 1983 for the home computing market, by which company?
+What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
- 1. Commodore Business Machines
+ 1. Heat Sink
- 2. Sinclair Research
+ 2. CPU Vent
- 3. Amstrad PLC
+ 3. Temperature Decipator
- 4. Acorn Computers
+ 4. Heat Vent

 <details>
   <summary>Answer</summary>
-  Acorn Computers
+  Heat Sink
 </details>